 Updated April 4, 2019: Say goodbye to the Ford Taurus.
 Ford announced last month it would end production of the auto, along with most of its other cars, to double down on trucks and SUVs.

 Car companies shut down car models every year.
 Sometimes entire brands disappear — remember Saab and Pontiac?
 But those cars don't just fade from the road like Spider-Man at the end of "Infinity War" (It came out a month ago, spoiler warnings are OVER).
 What happens if you own a car that gets discontinued?

-The auto industry has gone through a tumultuous period, culminating in the bankruptcies of Chrysler and General Motors in 2009.
+The auto industry has gone through a tumultuous period since the bankruptcies of Chrysler and General Motors in 2009.
+(Learn how to make the most of going-out-of-business sales.)
 Brands like Saab, Pontiac, Saturn, Plymouth and Mercury went away, leaving owners without a reliable place to go for repairs.
 General Motors many repair cars from its orphaned brands at Buick or Chevrolet service centers, but the number of spare parts for discontinued cars is limited, said Matt DeLorenzo, senior managing editor for Kelley Blue Book, an automotive research company.

 "It could be quite a challenge to own a vehicle like that," DeLorenzo said.

 It's easier for owners if the brand of a model that's ending still exists.
 For example, the Ford Taurus shares parts with models Ford will continue to produce, so owners will be able to hold on their cars longer than if the entire brand went away, DeLorenzo said.
 But the longer a car is out of production, the harder it will be to find mechanics with the expertise to make repairs and parts, especially body parts.